-What defines a single-wall versus a double-wall tent?
+What’s the difference between single-wall vs. double-wall tents?
 Why the two construction designs?
-And which are the best uses for each?
+And what are the best uses for each?
 Let’s uncover the answers:

 A single-wall tent is exactly what its name implies: A tent constructed of a single wall of fabric.
 Traditionally, single-walled tents used some sort of robust waterproof, breathable fabric and were almost exclusively used as mountaineering tents.

 In an effort to produce ever-lighter tents for all types of users, some tent manufactures now use coated, nonbreathable fabrics on single-wall backpacking tents.

 Pros and cons of single-wall tents

 You purchase a single-wall tent for its simplicity of set up and the fact that it typically weighs less than a double-walled tent of its same category and size.
 Single-wall tents are easier and quicker to set up, which is especially crucial when trying to erect your tent in a blizzard or when having to dig out a ledge on the side of a mountain.
 The price for ease of set up and lighter weight is more condensation inside the tent and usually not as much protected gear storage as a double-wall tent offers.

 Pros and cons of double-wall tents

 With a double-wall tent you are almost always guaranteed to have a dry tent and more dry gear storage.
 Double-walled tents have multiple doors and vestibules to keep your gear dry.
 But again this comfort and space comes at the expense of an increase in weight compared to a comparable single-walled design (i.e. same size, same season rating).

 Double-walled tents also require more staking and attention to guying out the rainfly.
 In addition to staking the tent body, the vestibules must be staked out securely.
 Also the tension on the rainfly may need to be adjusted after setup.
 Tent rainfly fabrics, particularly nylons, tend to stretch a little when damp or wet and require retensioning of the rainfly.

 Best environments for double-wall tents

 Single-wall tents work best in alpine environments where it’s typically dry and cold.
 Double-wall models really shine when it is raining and humid and where extra gear storage is necessary.

 Tips and tricks for use